-We trust that you are as excited as we are, that you have chosen to be part of our master planned community.
+We trust that you are as excited as we are, that you have chosen to be part of our beautifully designed neighbourhood community.
 A community which promotes and contributes towards a sustainable and green urban environment.

-We need to ensure that our community looks beautiful and feels welcoming well into the future, so here are some Housing Design Guidelines to follow when planning & designing your new home.
+We need to be sure that our community looks beautiful and feels welcoming well into the future, so here are some Housing Design Guidelines to follow when planning & designing your new home.